Equitable Holdings Inc. (EQH) Downgrade Issued by Wall Street Gurus

 RBC Capital Mkts gave a rating of “Outperform” to EQH, setting the target price at $28 in the report published on September 02nd of the previous year.

-During the last 5 trading sessions, EQH rose by +0.35%, which changed the moving average for the period of 200-days by +70.28% in comparison to the 20-day moving average, which settled at $33.79.
-In addition, Equitable Holdings Inc. saw 35.01% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EQH fell by -3.39%, which changed the moving average for the period of 200-days by +64.43% in comparison to the 20-day moving average, which settled at $34.09.
+In addition, Equitable Holdings Inc. saw 30.44% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading